Writer: Tim Patterson

 Perfecting Pinot Grigio

-MEMBERS ONLYPinot Grigio is everywhere, flooding every supermarket wine aisle and all over the wine lists at restaurants that don’t give much thought to their wine lists.
-It’s the single biggest (by volume) import category into the US.
-The annual crop in California has increased by 1000 percent in the last decade, positioning it second only
+Pinot Grigio is everywhere, flooding every supermarket wine aisle and all over the wine lists at restaurants that don’t give much thought to their wine lists.
+It’s the single biggest (by volume)

 Maximize Wine Aromatics